This government's cuts to legal aid and specialist domestic violence services are putting thousands of women and children at risk

 Cuts to legal aid have led some domestic violence survivors to represent themselves in court; terrifying ordeals that mean survivors are left to cross-examine violent, manipulative ex-partners if they have any hope of justice.

 Access to expert representation has become a luxury for those who can afford it, and many survivors of domestic violence (which often includes financial abuse) cannot.
 Consequently, justice and safety have become privileges for those who can afford them.

 Sisters Uncut are a long-awaited platform for women who can no longer stand to witness the decimation of even more domestic violence services; who can no longer wait and watch as more women suffer alone.

 The group are a diverse collective united in a single belief: that all women have a right to safety, shelter and support.
 Sisters Uncut’s action last Saturday has kick-started the beginning of an exciting new anti-austerity feminist movement, and until the government cede to their demands, we’re likely to see more of their activism.

 Janey Stephenson is a writer and filmmaker who is passionate about ending violence against women.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.